FaithChepkemoi/Phase-1-FinalProject/README.md

 -Dynamic slot Availability: Real-time updates on the number of tickets available for each session.

--Secure Training slots: A streamlined process for booking slots and watch out for the available sessions.
+-Secure Training slots: A streamlined process for booking slots and watch out for the available sessions as they reduce onced you've booked.

 -Testimonials from other clients

-- Contact us- leave a message to via the site
+-Contact us- leave a message to via the site

 -Subscribe to our newsletter by use of your email